PlsNothingEmbarrassing/smartptr/README.md

 ### Testing
 For testing I used the google test testing framework to test my smart_ptr and my_string class.

+#### Constructor Test
-Constructor Test - The purpose of this test is to check if the constructor of my_string is working properly.
+- The purpose of this test is to check if the constructor of my_string is working properly.
 A my_string object is created with the value of "Hello World" and checks that the first letter is "H" which indicates that the data is being assigned to the object correctly.
 It also checks the reference count is 1 indicating there is only the single instance of the object.

-Default Constructor Test - The purpose of this test is to check that the default constructor is working correctly.
+#### Default Constructor Test
+- The purpose of this test is to check that the default constructor is working correctly.
 It initialises an instance of my_string without a value and checks that the getChar function returns a null character as it should in this scenario.
 It also checks that the reference count is 0 as the pointer should be initialised as a nullptr and that the print functions returns an empty string.

-Constructor with string - This test makes sure that the constructor can take a C-string as an argument and ensures that the object is created correctly similarly to the first test.
+#### Constructor with string
+- This test makes sure that the constructor can take a C-string as an argument and ensures that the object is created correctly similarly to the first test.
 It also checks that the count is as expected and the print function works.

-Copy Constructor Test - This test checks that the copy constructor works correctly.
+#### Copy Constructor Test
+- This test checks that the copy constructor works correctly.
 It creates a my_string instance and creates a copy using the copy constructor.
 It then verifies that the data was copied correctly by checking the character data and the reference count.

+#### Assignment operator test
-Assignment operator test- This test checks that the assignment operator is working correctly.
+- This test checks that the assignment operator is working correctly.
 It creates 2 my_string instances and assigns the value of the first to the second and then verifies that the data is correct by checking the first character and the reference count.

+#### setChar Test
-setChar Test- This test checks the setChar method.
+- This test checks the setChar method.
 A my_string instance is created and we use the setChar method for index 1 to change the character value.
 We then check that the correct character is returned for that index using the getChar method.

+#### getChar Test
-getChar Test- Although this function has been used in the other tests I thought it would be more thourough if I tested it on its own also.
+- Although this function has been used in the other tests I thought it would be more thourough if I tested it on its own also.
 A my_string instance is assigned a value and then we retrieve the first character of the string and check that it is what we assigned it.

+#### Print Test
-Print Test - To test that the print function is working correctly an empty instance of my_string is created, we then redirect stdout to a stringstream to capture the output.
+- To test that the print function is working correctly an empty instance of my_string is created, we then redirect stdout to a stringstream to capture the output.
 The print function is now called and the output is captured and stored in a new string. stdout is reset so no more outputs are captured.
 We then check to make sure that the print function returned an empty string as there it was not created with any data.

+#### Chain operations
-Chain operations - This test is similar to ones used in the previous tasks by using block scope to check the reference count as objects come in and out of scope.
+- This test is similar to ones used in the previous tasks by using block scope to check the reference count as objects come in and out of scope.
 It creates a my_string object and then creates copies within nested scopes and verifies that the reference count behaves correctly.

 As you can see in the screenshot of the output below, the task 4 implementation passed the written tests.